By Steve Beauregard

 After years and years of successfully operating as “The Frontier”, and then the “New Frontier” Hotel and Casino, the resort was closed and demolished in 2007.
 Grand plans to build a replica of the famous Plaza Hotel in New York City on the now-vacant land have failed to materialize, meaning this parcel of land on the Las Vegas strip was busier and more happening back in 1931 than it is today.

 While the Pair O’ Dice was the first sustained casino on the Strip, the first resort (and by “resort” we mean casino with a hotel), was the El Rancho Vegas, which opened in April of 1941.

 According to UNLV, the resort also had a whopping 70 slot machines, and 4 table games, and the largest restaurant in Las Vegas.
 The hotel portion consisted of 63 rooms.
-This Las Vegas first sat on the land across from the SLS Hotel and Casino.
+This first Las Vegas resort sat on the land across from what is now the Sahara Las Vegas Hotel and Casino.

 Flamingo the First Casino?